Wichita’s Trusted Cockroach Exterminator

-If you live in the Wichita-metro area, Patton Termite & Pest, with over 175 years of experience of shared experience in exterminating, can help you with your roach problem.
-Patton also serves outlying communities such as El Dorado, Hutchinson, Newton, Winfield, Wellington and Arkansas City.
+If you live in the Wichita or surrounding areas, Patton Termite & Pest Control, with over 175 years of experience of shared experience in exterminating, can help you with your roach problem.
+Patton also serves outlying communities such as El Dorado, Hutchinson, Newton, Winfield, Wellington, Arkansas City and more.

 Aside from German cockroaches, oriental cockroaches are also very common in Wichita.